-Improper Adjustment Of Weight-Distributing System Fifth-Wheel Hitch
+Fifth-Wheel Hitch

-A special high platform with a coupling that mounts over the rear axle of the tow vehicle in the truck bed.
-Connects a vehicle and fifth-wheel trailer with a coupling king pin.
+The fifth-wheel hitch is a special high platform with a coupling that mounts over the rear axle of the tow vehicle in the truck bed.
+It connects a vehicle and fifth-wheel trailer with a coupling king pin.